mjordan/islandora_workbench_docs/docs/exporting_islandora_7_content.md

 ### Fetching a sample Solr document

-If you can't or don't want to install the Islandora Metadata Extras module, you can query Solr directly to get sample document.
+If you can't or don't want to install the Islandora Metadata Extras module, you can query Solr directly to get a sample document.
+To get the entire Solr document for an object in JSON format, issue the following request to your Solr, replacing `km\:10571` with the PID of your object (the `-o [filename]` `curl` option tells `curl` to save the response to that file):

-[Coming soon]
+`curl -o km_10571.json "http://localhost:8080/solr/select?q=PID:km\:10571&wt=json"`

+The resulting file will look like [this](/islandora_workbench_docs/km_10571.json).

+Get Solr XML document for a specific object:

+`curl -o km_10571.xml "http://localhost:8080/solr/select?q=PID:km\:10571"`

+The resulting file will look like [this](/islandora_workbench_docs/km_10571.xml).

+In the XML version, the Solr fieldnames are the values of the `"name"` attribute of each element.

+!!! warning
+    Solr documents for individual objects will not necessarily contain all the fieldname in your index.
+In general, empty fields in the source XML (e.g. MODS) are not added to a Solr document.
+This means that even though inspecting individual Solr documents may not reveal all of the Solr fields you want to include in your Workbench CSV.
+You should get samples from a number of objects that you think will represent all of the Solr fields you are interested in.

+### Fetching a CSV list of all Solr fieldnames

+To get a 1-row CSV file containing *all* of the fieldnames in your Solr index, issue the following request:

+`curl -o allfields.csv "http://localhost:8080/solr/select?q=*:*&wt=csv&rows=0&fl=*"`

+Unlike the queries for individual Islandora 7 objects' Solr documents, the results of this query will contain all the fields in your index.

 ## Configuring which Solr fields to include in the CSV